Ancient-Wisdom.Co.Uk

 (More about the 'star-shafts')

-'Khufu belongs to the horizon' - The exterior angle of Khufu's pyramid is 51° 51', which in geometric terms is (360/7) x 4.
+Khufu's pyramid official name was 'Khufu belongs to the horizon': The exterior angle of Khufu's pyramid is 51� 51', which in geometric terms is (360/7) x 4.
 This same angle is seen in the angle of the avenue leading from Stonehenge, and the angle from Avebury to the 'Sanctuary'.

 The Giza pyramids were all built with simple horizontal rows of blocks - In the case of the great pyramid an estimated 2,500,000 with an average weight of 2.5 tons each.
-The pyramidion or Ben-ben is missing from the top has and never been reported.
+The pyramidion or Ben-ben is missing from the top and has never been reported.

 The 'original' entrance: All of these stones were hidden in its original form.
 The original entrance was reported as having a pivoting stone similar to those found at other contemporary pyramids.